Gumieńce

-The first signs of human presence in the area of the modern Gumieńce date to the Neolithic period, and there were discovered signs of former settlements dating as far as the 4th century BCE.
-The oldest records the name of Gumieńce date to 1229, when it was a small farming community.
-The area began rapidly developing in the second half of the 19th century, with the construction of the housing estates in the area, as well as large brickworks and one of the largest sugar refineries in the region.
+The first signs of human presence in the area of the modern Gumieńce date to the Neolithic period, and the area included settlements of the Hallstatt culture and Lusatian culture during the late Bronze Age and the early Iron Age.
+The oldest records of the village Gumieńce date to 1229, when it was a small farming community.
+The area began rapidly developing in the second half of the 19th century, with the construction of the few housing estates, as well as large brickworks and one of the largest sugar refineries in the region.
 In 1901, one of the largest cemeteries in Europe, now known as the Central Cemetery, was opened in its southeastern portion.
-The village was incorporated into the city in 1939.
+Gumieńce was incorporated into the city in 1939.

-Toponomy
+Toponymy

-The name of Gumieńce comes from Polish term gumno, meaning the threshing floor, as it was used in construction of the first buildings in the area, due to their placement of a marshy ground.
-The oldest known records of the name, then spelt Gumence, come from 1229.
+The name of Gumieńce comes from Polish term gumno, meaning the threshing floor, as it was used in construction of the first structures in the area, due to their placement of a marshy ground.
+The oldest known record of the name, then spelt Gumence, comes from 1229.
 Its German and Latin names, Scheune and Orreum, respectively, were calques of the Polish name.
+The former was used until 1945.